On the geometry of graphs associated to infinite-type surfaces: Introduction

 Our main goal is to give a unified description of the possible geometric structures of an arbitrary subgraph of the arc graph of an infinite-type surface, subject to some rather natural conditions on the given graph.
 First, we will require that it be {\em sufficiently invariant}, that is invariant under $\Mod(S,P)$, for some (possibly empty) finite set $P$ of punctures.
 In addition, we will assume that every such graph satisfies the {\em projection property}.
 This property is needed only for technical reasons, and thus we refer the reader to Section \ref{sec:arcproofs} for details.
 However, we stress that this restriction is easy to check, and often automatically satisfied, once one is given an explicit subgraph $\G(S)$ of $\Ac(S)$.
 This is the case with the graphs considered in \cite{AFP} and \cite{Bavard}; see Remark \ref{rem:projection} below.

 Before we state our result, recall from \cite{Schleimer} that a {\em witness}\footnote{This definition is due to Schleimer \cite{Schleimer}, who referred to witnesses as {\em holes}.
 The word ``witness" has been suggested to us by S. Schleimer.} of a subgraph $\G(S)$ of $\mathcal{A}(S)$ is an essential subsurface $Y$ of $S$ such that every vertex of $\G(S)$ intersects $Y$ essentially.
 Given a witness $Y$, we denote by $\G(Y)$ the subgraph of $\G(S)$ spanned by those vertices of $\G(S)$ that are entirely contained in $Y$.
+Finally, say that a subgraph of $\Ac(S)$ is {\em sufficiently invariant} if it is invariant under $\Mod(S,P)$, the $\Mod(S)$-stabiliser of a finite set $P$ of punctures; see Definition \ref{def:invariant}.
 We will prove:

 \begin{theorem} Let $S$ be a connected orientable surface of infinite type, and $\G(S)$ a connected, sufficiently invariant subgraph of $\Ac(S)$ with the projection property. \begin{enumerate} \item If every witness of $\G(S)$ has infinitely many punctures, then $\G(S)$ has finite diameter. \item Otherwise, $\G(S)$ has infinite diameter.
 Moreover: \begin{enumerate} \item[(2a)] If every two witnesses of $\G(S)$ intersect, then $\G(S)$ is hyperbolic if and only if $\G(Y)$ is uniformly hyperbolic, for every finite-type witness $Y$. \item[(2b)] If $\G(S)$ has two disjoint witnesses of finite type, then it is not hyperbolic. \end{enumerate} \end{enumerate}